yunihafsarii/TED-Talk-Top-Speaker-analysis-through-NLP-/README.md

 # TED-Talk-Top-Speaker-analysis-through-NLP-

-The aim of this project is to find out what makes TED Talk top speakers standout by analyzing their talk script using NLP technique
+The aim of this project is to find out what makes TED Talk top speakers standout by analyzing their talk scripts using NLP technique

 The data is scraped from [here](https://www.ted.com/playlists/171/the_most_popular_talks_of_all)